giantswarm/rook-operator-app/UPDATING.md

 ## Making a PR

-When squash-merging a PR after merging in from upstream, the commit message will also include all commit messages from upstream - these can safely be removed.
+When merging a PR to this repo after merging in from upstream, the commit message will also include all commit messages from upstream - these can safely be removed.
 It is *extremely important* that you retain the following info in the extended commit message as future subtree merges parse it and they will